 ‘Tell me everything that happened.’
 Henry de Vere, Earl of Oxford, had lost a throw of the dice determining who should attend the tournament at Woodstock.
 ‘I am jealous and starved of news.
 Take a seat.’

-The Earl of Salisbury looked around Henry’s tent in wonderment.
+William de Montacute, the Earl of Salisbury, looked around Henry’s tent in wonderment.

 ‘Well, I would if there was somewhere to sit.
 What is going on here?’

 ‘I was sent here to mobilise an army large enough to allow for an invasion of Armagnac.
 However, I have received not a sou from the King.
 What you see now has come from my own pocket and my pocket is now depressingly shallow!’

 ‘Is that why your tent looks like the kitchen storeroom?
 Where do you sleep?
 And more to the point, where will I sleep?’